Updated September 2023

 The BACB automatically collects certain Personal Data through your use of the Site and Services, such as the following:

 - Usage Information.
-The BACB collects information available to the BACB through Google Analytics relating to the internet protocol (IP) address you use to access the BACB website and your BACB account.
+The BACB and its vendors may collect information relating to the internet protocol (IP) address you use to access the BACB website and your BACB account.
 This may include the collection and analysis of cookies, which pages on the Site you access, the frequency of access, and what you click on while on the Site.
 This also may include anonymous statistical data about your browsing history.

 - Device-Related Information.
 The BACB may collect information about the device you are using, such as hardware model, operating system, application version number, and browser.